Wharton Mailing Lists

 Setting up a Moderated List

-- Follow the directions for creating a list above, and be sure to chose the option Moderated.
+- Follow the directions for creating a list above, and be sure to choose the option Moderated.

 - Designate one or more members of the list as "Moderators".